 Employees who engage in social networking on websites or in groups which show any association with, or make reference to, TRAX are expected to behave in ways that are consistent with TRAX values and policies.
 Employees must therefore ensure that the company is not exposed to legal or reputational risks and the safety and security of employees, customers and the general public are not undermined.

 This Business Ethics Policy is widely published in TRAX including on the global intranet and corporate website.
-The Policy must be adopted by all companies as a minimum standard and issued to all TRAX managers and relevant specialists.
+The Policy must be adopted by all companies as a minimum standard and issued to all TRAX Directors, Managers and relevant specialists.
 Ethics training will be provided and an annual sign off implemented.

 For all new staff, employment contracts or written statements will include the Business Ethics Policy or Ethics Code as appropriate.
 These should be signed, retained on file and be auditable.